 Take out a small saucepan, add sugar and water over medium high heat and bring it to a boil.
 Once boiled, bring the heat to a medium and let the mixture simmer for 4 to 5 minutes more.

-Into this mixture, you’ll want to add vanilla extract and lemon juice.
+Add vanilla extract and lemon juice to the mixture.
 Stir them well, and then turn the heat off.

 Now set this syrup aside to cool completely.
 Meanwhile, you can move on to prepare the filling.

 Now, take a small saucepan.
-In this, you’ll want to add sugar, corn flour, and milk.
+In this, you’ll want to add sugar, cornstarch, and milk.

 Let this mixture brew over medium heat for 2 to 3 minutes until it starts to thicken.
 Whisk this mixture constantly, so that no lumps form.